OrbitalT/LeD-DoS/README.md

-# DoS
+# LeD DoS

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://clanled.com/thedostool.html)

-DoS is a new way to preform a DDoS on a target without complcated code
+LeD DoS is a new way to preform a DDoS on a target without complcated code

   - Simple
   - Html, PHP, JS and Node